 MBC dates the beginning of white bronze monuments to the mid-1870s, so this catalog is early in their development.
 More to the point, it’s clear that there was a demand for funerary portraits to which this catalog responds, and upon which MBC was trying to cash in.
 Cha-ching!

-I’ve yet to see a white bronze portrait in a mausoleum yet, or a portrait bust in the round on an outdoor monument.
+I’ve yet to see a white bronze portrait in a mausoleum, or a portrait bust in the round on a white bronze outdoor monument.